Ephesus: Archaic period

-About 650 BC, Ephesus was attacked by the Cimmerians who razed the city, including the temple of Artemis.
-After the Cimmerians had been driven away, the city was ruled by a series of tyrants.
-Following a revolt by the people, Ephesus was ruled by a council.
-The city prospered again under a new rule, producing a number of important historical figures such as the elegiac poet Callinus and the iambic poet Hipponax, the philosopher Heraclitus, the great painter Parrhasius and later the grammarian Zenodotos and physicians Soranus and Rufus.
+Ephesus became an important ally to the kingdom of Lydia because, like other Ionian cities, it had a port that provided land locked Lydia with trade.
+Hence, its rulers were connected with the Mermnad dynasty by marriage.
+Melas the Elder was the brother-in-law of Gyges (680-652 BC), while his grandson Miletus married the daughter of Ardys in the late 7th c.
+BC.
+This may explain why in 640 BC, Ephesus and the sanctuary of Artemis were raided, following Sardis, by the Cimmerians, a warlike people who had destroyed the kingdom of Phrygia in central Anatolia decades before.
+Pythagoras became a tyrant towards the late 7th century BC and adopted an anti-aristocratic policy.
+Melas the Younger must have succeeded him in power, while his son Pindar was a tyrant when his uncle Croesus ascended to the Lydian throne.
+In the conflict over the Lydian throne Pindar took the side of Croesus's half-brother Pantaleon.

-About 560 BC, Ephesus was conquered by the Lydians under king Croesus, who, though a harsh ruler, treated the inhabitants with respect and even became the main contributor to the reconstruction of the temple of Artemis.
-His signature has been found on the base of one of the columns of the temple (now on display in the British Museum).
-Croesus made the populations of the different settlements around Ephesus regroup (synoikismos) in the vicinity of the Temple of Artemis, enlarging the city.
+Croesus besieged the city, but the Ephesians connected the walls with a rope extending to the sacred Artemisium and thus were spared.
+Consequently, Pindar was exiled and Ephesus made peace with Lydia, while Croesus is said to have regretted the sacrilege and thus became the main contributor to the reconstruction of the temple of Artemis.

-Later in the same century, the Lydians under Croesus invaded Persia.
+Later in the same century, the Lydians under Croesus went to war against Persia, which had recently conquered the Median Kingdom.
 The Ionians refused a peace offer from Cyrus the Great, siding with the Lydians instead.
 After the Persians defeated Croesus, the Ionians offered to make peace, but Cyrus insisted that they surrender and become part of the empire.
 They were defeated by the Persian army commander Harpagos in 547 BC.
 The Persians then incorporated the Greek cities of Asia Minor into the Achaemenid Empire.
 Those cities were then ruled by satraps.

 Ephesus has intrigued archaeologists because for the Archaic Period there is no definite location for the settlement.
 There are numerous sites to suggest the movement of a settlement between the Bronze Age and the Roman period, but the silting up of the natural harbours as well as the movement of the Kayster River meant that the location never remained the same.